-The CCDC C5ISR Center reduces risk and expedites the delivery of advanced capabilities.
+The DEVCOM C5ISR Center reduces risk and expedites the delivery of advanced capabilities.
 Its engineers draw from a number of business and contractual agreements that facilitate the exchange of information, evaluation of candidate technologies and establishment of partnerships for technology development.

-It's the CCDC C5ISR Center's role to find solutions and deliver capabilities for the Soldier that span the entire domain of C5ISR networks and systems – regardless of platform.
-To do that, the CCDC C5ISR Center's scientists and engineers leverage their expertise and an infrastructure of advanced laboratories and facilities to develop those solutions in-house or to collaborate with a wide range of expert partners in government, industry and academia - foreign and domestic - that offer promising technologies.
+It's the DEVCOM C5ISR Center's role to find solutions and deliver capabilities for the Soldier that span the entire domain of C5ISR networks and systems – regardless of platform.
+To do that, the DEVCOM C5ISR Center's scientists and engineers leverage their expertise and an infrastructure of advanced laboratories and facilities to develop those solutions in-house or to collaborate with a wide range of expert partners in government, industry and academia - foreign and domestic - that offer promising technologies.

-The CCDC C5ISR Center participates in the government’s Small Business Innovation Research and Small Business Technology Transfer programs.
+The DEVCOM C5ISR Center participates in the government’s Small Business Innovation Research and Small Business Technology Transfer programs.
 Technology Transfer is the intentional communication of knowledge, expertise, facilities and equipment, and other resources for application to military and non-military systems.
 It includes spin-off, spin-on and dual-use technologies.

 Small Business Innovative Research, Small Business Technology Transfer, Cooperative Research and Development Agreements, and Patent License Agreements are all examples of Technology Transfer.